joeldbaptista/eel/README.md

 ### General view and syntax

-A script in `eel.` is a list of functions, where one has to be named `main`, containing no argumments.
+A script in `eel` is a list of functions, where one has to be named `main`, containing no argumments.

 Syntax is similar to that of C, and other C-family members.
 So expressions like `++x` or `y += x` are expected.
-The operators also behave like those of C, including the bitwise operators and module that have the same precedence rules as in C.
+The operators also behave like those of C, including the bitwise operators and modulo, and have the same precedence rules as in C.

 So expressions as those that follow are supported: